What is the Coronavirus Business Interruption Loan Scheme?

 Who is unable to apply for the Coronavirus Business Interruption Loan Scheme?

-Just about any business can apply; however, there are a few exceptions such as banks, insurers, reinsurers, public-sector bodies and state-funded schools.
+Just about any business can apply; however, there are a few exceptions.
+Banks, insurers, reinsurers, public-sector bodies and state-funded schools are not eligible.

 How long do the loans in the Coronavirus Business Interruption Loan Scheme last for?